 Whether or not you believe in global warming or climate change, the last few years have been riddled with extreme weather patterns around the globe.

-"It's brought both floods and droughts," says Navyn Salem, executive director of Edesia, a Rhode Island based nonprofit which manufactures high calorie foods to help severely malnourished children.
+"It's brought both floods and droughts," says Navyn Salem, executive director of Edesia, a Rhode Island based nonprofit which to help severely malnourished children.

 A $50 supply of Plumpy’Nut will rehabilitate a severely malnourished child in six weeks.
 As for peanut allergies, Salem noted that is something you only see in the developed world, not in places like rural Africa.